FlexMeasures/flexmeasures/documentation/features/reporting.rst

 So here is a glimpse into a reporter we made - it is based on the ``AggregatorReporter`` (which is for the combination of any two sensors).
 This simplified example reporter basically calculates ``pv - consumption`` at grid connection point.
-This tells us how much solar power we fed back to the grid (positive values) and/or the amount of grid power within the overall consumption which did not come from local solar panels (negative values).
+This tells us how much solar power we fed back to the grid (positive values) and/or the amount of grid power within the overall consumption that did not come from local solar panels (negative values).

 .. code-block:: json